JackSloaner/TLAP-Exercises/README.md

 q2: For our automobile class from the previous exercise, add a support method that returns a complete description of the automobile object as a formatted string, such as, `1957 Chevrolet Impala`.
 Add a support method that returns the age of the automobile in years.**<br>‎<br>
 **Program description:** <br>
 - First C++ class, mock automobile information class
+- Public methods:
-- Contains get/set methods for data members, and constructors.
+  - `getManufacturer`, `getModel`, `getYear`: Get/set methods for data members.
-- Contains method for complete description of the car, as well as a method to return the age of the car in years.
+  - `getAge`: Get age of the car in years, calculated on method call.
+  - `getCar`: Get full description of the car.
+  - `automobile`: Class constructor.
 ### 5.2: student_collection
 **Questions in the book: <br>q1: Take the student record functions from Chapter 4 (`addRecord` and `averageRecord`) and use them to create a class representing a collection of student records, as before, making sure to implement all necessary constructors, a destructor, and an overloaded assignment operator.<br>
 q2: For the student record class of the previous exercise, add a method `recordRange` that takes a low grade and a high grade as parameters and returns a new collection consisting of the records in that range (the original collection is unaffected).
 For example, `myCollection.recordRange(75, 80)` would return a collection of all records with grades in the range 75-80 inclusive.**<br>‎<br>
 **Program description:** <br>
 - Class for a collection of students
-- Includes public methods for:
+- Public methods:
-- Adding a student
+  - `addRecord `Add a student
-- Getting the average grade
+  - `averageRecord` Get the average grade
-- Getting a student by `id`
+  - `getStudentWithID` Get a student by `id`
-- Getting a collection of students within a grade range
+  - `recordRange` Get a collection of students within a grade range
-- Also includes overloaded assignment operator, destructor, and copy constructor.
+  - Overloaded assignment operator, destructor, constructor, and copy constructor.
 ### 5.3: string_class
 **Questions in the book:<br>q1: Take the variable length string functions from Chapter 4 (`append`, `concatenate`, `characterAt`) and use them to create a class for variable-length strings, making sure to implement all necessary constructors, a destructor, and an overloaded assignment operator.<br>
 q2: For the variable-length string class of the previous exercise, replace the `characterAt` method with an overloaded `[]` operator.
 For example, if `myString` is an object of our class, then `myString[1]` should return the same result as `myString.characterAt(1)`.**<br>‎<br>